 TA: How many years have you been traveling and what got you hooked?

 Parm: I've been traveling since my early twenties.
 Wanderlust has been in my DNA from a very early age.
 As a child I loved reading books set in far off places.

 TA: Do you specialize in a particular type of travel?

 Parm: My travel focus has been on culinary, history, and culture.
 Plus I do love a bit of luxury during my travels.

 TA: What is the best vacation you've ever taken?

 Parm: Greece was one of my earliest vacations.
-I spent 3 weeks exploring the cyclades from Athens to Crete.
+I spent three weeks exploring the Cyclades from Athens to Crete.
 I loved exploring the historic significance of each place.
 I was part of an adventure group managed by Exodus Travel.

 TA: What's one place you've always wanted to visit?

-Parm: Tahitti or Cook islands.
+Parm: Tahiti or the Cook islands.
 The Islands are so far away from North America and one wanders how explorers travelled to these places long before Air Travel.